alexfacehead/EasyGPT-3.5/README.md

 - [COMING SOON!!!]
 A fullblown website and application for mobile devices.

 ## Installation
-0. Have Python and venv setup at minimum.
+0. Have a Python distro (referred to hereon out as python) and venv setup at minimum.

 1. Clone this repository: